Heat-health alert for East of England

 • It must meet assessed needs.

-• The provider must accept ECC contract terms.
+• The care home provider must accept ECC contract terms.

-• If the chosen home costs more than the personal budget (this is the amount the Local Authority calculates is necessary to meet a persons needs), a third-party top-up is required for as long as the placement lasts.
+• If the chosen care home costs more than the personal budget (this is the amount the Local Authority calculates is necessary to meet a person’s assessed needs), a third-party top-up is required for as long as the care home placement lasts.

-• If top-up arrangements fail, the person may need to move to a suitable alternative within budget.
+• If top-up arrangements fail, the person may need to move to a suitable alternative care home that is within their personal budget amount.

 Advice and resources

-• Explain at the point a person moves in to a home on a private arrangement:
+• Explain at the point a person moves into your care home on a private arrangement:

-• ECC will not agree to pay until assessments are complete and eligibility for Local Authority support has been determined.
+• ECC will not agree to pay until assessments are complete and eligibility for Local Authority support has been determined, and

-• To remind people / their representatives, that if the home chosen is more than the personal budget, and a top-up (third party or first party) is not possible, the person may need to move to an alternative home.
+• to remind people / their representatives, that if the chosen care home is more than the person’s personal budget, and a top-up (third party or first party) is not possible, the person may need to move to a suitable alternative care home.

 Why this matters